New tool helps DHS track COVID-19 activity level by region

-GREEN BAY, Wis.
-(WBAY) -- The state has rolled out a new tool to track COVID-19 activity.
+The state has rolled out a new tool to track COVID-19 activity.

-This new site allows people to track how much COVID-19 activity is going on in an area of the state.

-The data dashboard consists of maps and tables that toggle between counties and larger state regions.
+consists of maps and tables that toggle between counties and larger state regions.

 The map is color-coded to indicate overall coroanvirus activity status; either low, medium or high.